 If the OLED iPad rumors we've been hearing are correct, then a big upgrade to Apple's tablet line may not be too far off.
 But maybe you're better off buying one of the best iPads right now instead.

 We've heard again recently that Apple's likely going all-in on OLED iPads in 2024, based on its components partner Samsung Display ramping up its production facilities (via The Elec (opens in new tab)), and other recent claims from analysts like Ross Young and Ming-Chi Kuo.
+A newer report suggests Apple will utilize hybrid OLED tech for iPads coming in 2024.

 Apple already offers OLED displays on the iPhone 13 series and the Apple Watch 7, but it's yet to offer them on a tablet.
 The first OLED iPads will likely be a future iPad Pro, building on the current mini LED display in the 12.9-inch iPad Pro.
 However, with the above report mentioning second-gen OLED iPads coming in the same year, it seems likely that this technology would eventually appear on the iPad Air, and possibly trickle down to the iPad mini and regular iPad eventually.